CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 sinteractive -c 2 -m 4G -d 250 -A project_2xxxx  # replace actual project number here
 module load nextflow/23.04.3                     # Load nextflow module
 ```
-‼️ Please note that one has to load a module (in this case Nextflow) with a version.
+‼️ Please note that one has to load Nextflow module with a version.
 Otherwise, the latest version of stable module installed at that point is used.
 For the reproducibility point of view, make sure to load versions of all tools including the Nextflow module.

 ## Tutorial 1: Hello-world example